sebastian-software/offcourse/ARCHITECTURE.md

 ## Overview

-course-grab is a modular CLI tool for downloading online courses.
+Offcourse is a modular CLI tool for downloading online courses.
 The architecture is designed to support multiple learning platforms through a plugin-like pattern.

 ```
 ┌─────────────────────────────────────────────────────────────┐